wgc-hackathon/covid/README.md

  - [Mayo Clinic Insights: What is a COVID-19 variant strain](https://www.youtube.com/watch?v=TiuNBK8jCiQ).
 This outlines the three main variants of concern currently known.
  - [Sanger Institute - What does it take to sequence tens of thousands of COVID-19 samples?](https://www.youtube.com/watch?v=Fd40gunBTN0) A short film showing the laboratories where the sequencing is carried out on campus.
  - [Lecture 2: "Coronavirus biology"](https://www.youtube.com/watch?v=r2mOU2qOCYs) A lecture from a series of lectures from MIT on the coronavirus.

-### Choosing a contribution

-Although we encourage you to develop your own novel methods that researchers may not have thought of, we have outlined some [projects](https://github.com/wgc-hackathon/covid/projects) to get started.

-If you don't already have something specific you would like to contribute, project goals are tracked in [GitHub issues](https://github.com/wgc-hackathon/covid/issues).
-Issues are flagged with if they require programming experience, documentation, code review, or "flat-file" data analysis for example in excel.

 ### GitHub best practice